defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 }
 {% endhighlight %}

-Since `Color` has h-exp and v-exp behavior, the `fixedSize()` modifier cannot figure out the intrinsic size it needs to apply, and thus uses 10 as fallback in both directions.
-The layout above therefore displays a 10x10 red square but works fine, though of course the result obtained is not the expected one.
+Since `Color` has h-exp and v-exp behavior, the `View/fixedSize()` modifier cannot figure out the intrinsic size it needs to apply, using 10 as fallback in both directions.

-Therefore, when you see some size of 10 strangely appearing somewhere in your layout for unknown reasons, this usually means that some chicken-and-egg problem exists with the involved view and its parent.
+Therefore, when you see some size of 10 popping somewhere in your layout for unknown reasons, this usually means that a similar chicken-and-egg problem exists with the involved view and its parent.
 Nothing will break or throw an exception, but you should still have a look at why the problem exists in the first place and lift the associated ambiguity, for example by applying a modifier which will provide the child with a well-defined size.

 ## Sizing Behaviors in View Hierarchies

-Layouts are created by assembling simple and composed views together.
-A typical layout therefore involves views with hugging, expanding and chameleon intrinsic sizing behaviors.

-Associated with composed views only, the chameleon sizing behavior is only a placeholder for expanding or hugging behavior.
-When considering some layout, you therefore must first determine whether some chameleon behavior translates into expanding or hugging behavior first.
-This is key to understand how the layout will behave in practice.
+Layouts are created by assembling simple and composed views with various sizing behaviors together.
+Associated with composed views only, the neutral sizing behavior is a placeholder for expanding or hugging behavior, though.
+Before you can understand how some layout works in practice, you therefore must determine which behavior some neutral behavior translates into, depending on the behavior of its children.

-Finding the true nature of a chameleon behavior is typically achieved in a top-bottom fashion, starting from a composed view with undetermined chameleon behavior, then recursively considering the behavior of its children.
-Once all chameleon behaviors are determined to be either expanding or hugging, you can proceed back to the composed view you started from in a bottom-top fashion to finally determine whether the original chameleon behavior you were interested in translates to expanding or hugging behavior.
+Finding the true nature of a neutral behavior is typically achieved in a top-bottom / bottom-up fashion.
+Starting from a composed view with undetermined neutral behavior, you consider the behavior of its children, recursively applying the same strategy when you encounter another view with composed behavior.
+Once the behavior all children of a composed view is known the behavior of the parent view itself can be determined.

 This process might seem cumbersome but is thankfully theoretical in most cases.
 As SwiftUI views are usually small reusable units for which the behavior is known or can be quickly determined, the process above should in practice only involve a brief look at the children of some composed view to guess its overall behavior.

-To speed up the process of identifying chameleon behaviors, it might still be useful to document custom views in your code so that their behavior can be quickly guessed from their documentation, for example:
+To speed up the process of identifying neutral behaviors, it might still be useful to document custom views in your code so that their behavior can be quickly guessed from their documentation, for example:

 {% highlight swift linenos %}
 /// Intrinsic sizing behavior: h-exp, v-exp